lldap/lldap/example_configs/pam/README.md

 [ssh]
 ```

-The domain configuration is set up for the LLDAP `RFC2307bis` schema and the custom attributes created at the beginning
+The following domain configuration is set up for the LLDAP `RFC2307bis` schema and the custom attributes created at the
-of the guide.
-It allows all configured LDAP users to log in to the machine by default while filtering out users and
+beginning of the guide.
+It allows all configured LDAP users to log in by default while filtering out users and groups
-groups which don't have their posix IDs set.
-Because caching is enabled make sure to check the [Debugging](#Debugging)
+which don't have their posix IDs set.

+Because caching is enabled make sure to check the [Debugging](#Debugging) section on how to
-section on how to flush the cache if you are having problems.
+flush the cache if you are having problems.

 Create a separate configuration file for your domain.